msanchezalcon/workshop/README.md

 ### Calling your model using the Watson Machine Learning Python SDK

-Now it is time to calling your model's API and letting it score an image of a fraudulent signature!
+Now it is time to call your model's API and letting it score an image of a fraudulent signature!
 The signature we will score is this one:

 ![](images/sig0.png)